inato/data-engineer-hiring/hiring-process.md

 ### 2. Technical interview 1
 _1h with Pierre (Data Engineer)_

-This interview is done on site.
+This interview can be done on site / remote.

 Goal:
 * See how the candidate navigates problems "live" (Look for problem solving skills, "get things done" attitude)